-The 1980s are the first decade where the rules of the NFL favored the offense.
+The 1980s were the first decade where the rules of the NFL favored the offense.
 As a result, this would be the first decade where stats are comparable to today’s NFL.

 Be sure to check out the best quarterbacks of other decades below.

-Fouts came up short in his two biggest games at the start of the decade, as he lost in the 1980 and 1981 AFC Championship games.
+Fouts came up short in his two most significant games in the decade, as he lost in the 1980 and 1981 AFC Championship games.
 He led the NFL in yards passing in three consecutive seasons at the beginning of the decade.

-Anderson would rank higher on this list, but his days as a starter ended at the end of the 1984 season.
+Anderson would rank higher on this list, but his days as a starter ended in 1984.
 In 1981 he led the Bengals to Super Bowl XVI and was named the NFL’s MVP; he followed that up with another spectacular year in 1982.

 Theismann made a list mainly because of 1982-84 when he led the Redskins to two Super Bowls.
 1983 even though they lost the Super Bowl, may have been his finest year as the Skins set team scoring records that lasted for over a decade.
 Unfortunately, his career was cut short in a Monday Night Football game in 1985 when his leg was broken from Lawrence Taylor’s hit.

-Plunkett led the Raiders to two Super Bowl titles but got little to no respect for it.
+Plunkett led the Raiders to two Super Bowl titles but got little to no respect.
 He came to the Raiders in 1979 after being judged a bust.
 The Raiders traded Ken Stabler for Dan Pastorini before the 1980 season, and it looked like Plunkett would be a career backup.
-Early in the season, though, Pastorini got hurt, and Plunkett took over.
+However, Pastorini got hurt early in the season, and Plunkett took over.
 The Raiders would make the playoffs as a Wild Card, and Plunkett became the first QB in history to take a Wild Card team and win the Super Bowl.
-He led the Raiders to a Super Bowl title in 1983 also, and he should at least be considered for induction into the Hall of Fame.
+He also led the Raiders to a Super Bowl title in 1983 and should at least be considered for induction into the Hall of Fame.

 Elway led the Broncos to the Super Bowl in 1986 and 1987.
-For his efforts in 1987, Elway was also named the NFL’s Most Valuable Player.
 That season saw him pass for over 3,300 yards, although he had more interceptions than touchdown passes.
+In 1987, Elway was also named the NFL’s Most Valuable Player for his efforts.
 Although Elway was best known for his late-game heroics, probably the most remembered drive of his career was in the 1986 AFC Title game where he drove the Broncos 98 yards as time ran out to tie the game and force overtime in a game the Broncos would eventually win.
-In the end, I have Elway over Marino because Elway was better in the clutch, and he got three teams in the 80’s to the Super Bowl that not many could have got that far.
+In the end, I have Elway over Marino because Elway was better in the clutch, and he got three teams in the 80’s to the Super Bowl that few could have gotten that far.

-There is no debate on the finest QB of the 1980s; Joe Montana was the best from 1981 until the end of the decade.
+There is no debate on the finest QB of the 1980s; Joe Montana was the best from 1981 until the decade’s end.
 He led the 49ers to four Super Bowl titles during the decade and just missed having a couple of more.
 He was clutch; in 1981, you had the “Catch,” in 1988, you had the 92-yard drive to beat the Bengals in the Super Bowl, and in 1989 he was flawless.